Tools for Entrepreneurs

 Email Provider

-If I could give any online business owner one piece of advice, it’s to start building your email list as soon as possible.
-I waited so long to build my list, because I didn’t initially intend for my website to be a business.
-If I had it to do over again, I’d start collecting email addresses from the moment I created my site!
+If we could give any online business owner one piece of advice, it’s to start building your email list as soon as possible.
+We waited so long to build our list, because we didn’t initially intend for the website to be a business.
+If we had it to do over again, we’d start collecting email addresses from the moment we created the site!

 ConvertKit

-One of the best investments I have ever made for my business is ConvertKit.
-MailChimp is free, so I started there (most business owners do)—but once you get serious about growing, I’d switch to ConvertKit.
+One of the best investments we have ever made for the business is ConvertKit.
+MailChimp is free, so we started there—and most business owners do—but once you get serious about growing, you may want to switch to ConvertKit.
 It’s much easier to build email sequences and tag readers, and it’s more user friendly.
-I used to dread email marketing, and now I actually kind of enjoy it.
-Now that I use ConvertKit, I cannot imagine switching to any other service!
+We used to dread email marketing, and now we actually enjoy it.
 Highly recommend.

 Graphics and Images